 Classes and Open shop for women/trans/femme/non-binary folks

-Bike Walk’s Shift Program is all about shifting the narrative of who can work on and ride bikes!
+The Shift Program is all about shifting the narrative of who can work on and ride bikes!
 Our goal is to create an inclusive space to help foster more FTWN-B folks wrenching and riding.
 Check out our programming below!
 Questions?
-Email claire@bikewalktompkins.org
+Email claire@bikewalktompkins.org.

-Shift Open Shop: paused for the winter (will restart April 2, 2026)
+Shift Open Shop: restarting April 2, 2026

 Join us on the first Thursday of the month from 4-7pm!
 Bring your bike in for a repair, fix that weird noise that it always seems to make, volunteer on a project, and connect with other cyclists in the community!
 We offer tune-ups, free access to tools, used parts, refurbished bikes for sale, and a mechanic on-site to assist with any bike-related issues.